-- Community Cup is an invite regatta in Mercuries and open to all JP members with a Mercury Red Rating.
-This is a great event for newer race team sailors and interested parties alike.
+- Community Cup is an invite regatta in our E420s and open to all JP Race Team members.
+This is a great event for newer Race Team sailors and interested parties alike.
 We invite other public sailing teams from Boston, Providence, Newport, Worcester and elsewhere.

 See team calendar for schedule.

 Travel regattas run 1-3 days each, and may fall outside JP hours, and/or on weekends.
 Sailors wishing to compete in them must show a dedication and positive team attitude, develop skills which will allow them to compete at an appropriate level, and help prepare and transport boats to the event.
 Planning begins 3+ weeks in advance, with registration 2+ weeks beforehand.
 At that point, boat pairings should be finalized, and we can set the details of getting boats and sailors to the event (typically sailors help load/unload the boats on the trailer which is towed by CBI).
 Note that sailors cannot travel in a car with an instructor or staff.

 This process can seem overwhelming for first-time regatta participants (and parents) so please ask lots of questions and be supportive of each other during these events.
 CBI offers many advantages over a typical club which requires parents to transport boats and pay additional coaching and equipment fees for racers.

 Regatta fees charged by host clubs apply.
 For those with sliding scale memberships CBI may pay a percentage of regatta fees.
 Please contact [email protected] for more details.